-- 5. The Commission shall be empowered to adopt delegated acts in accordance with Article 33 to ensure that insurance intermediaries and insurance undertakings comply with the principles set out in this Article when carrying on insurance distribution activities with their customers, including information to obtain when assessing the suitability and appropriateness of the services and financial instruments for their customers, criteria to assess non-complex financial instruments for the purposes of paragraph 2a3(a)(ii) of this Article, the content and format of records and agreements for the provision of services to customers and of periodic reports to customers on the services provided.
-Those delegated acts shall take into account: - (a) the nature of the service(s) offered or provided to the customer or potential customer, taking into account the type, object, size and frequency of the transactions;
+5. The Commission shall be empowered to adopt delegated acts in accordance with Article 33 to ensure that insurance intermediaries and insurance undertakings comply with the principles set out in this Article when carrying on insurance distribution activities with their customers, including information to obtain when assessing the suitability and appropriateness of the services and financial instruments insurance-based investment products for their customers, criteria to assess non-complex financial instruments for insurance-based investment products for the purposes of paragraph 2a (a)(ii) of this Article, the content and format of records and agreements for the provision of services to customers and of periodic reports to customers on the services provided.
+Those delegated acts shall take into account:

-- (b) the nature of the products being offered or considered including different types of insurance products. - EIOPA shall develop by ..., and update periodically, guidelines for the assessment of insurance-based investment products incorporating a structure which makes it difficult for the customer to understand the risk involved in accordance with paragraph 2a(a)(i) points (a)(i) of paragraph 3. - 7.
-EIOPA may develop guidelines, and update them periodically, for the assessment of insurance-based investment products being classified as non complex for the purpose of paragraph 2a(a)(ii)point (a)(ii) of paragraph 3, taking into account the delegated acts adopted under paragraph 5.
+- (a) the nature of the service(s) offered or provided to the customer or potential customer, taking into account the type, object, size and frequency of the transactions; - (b) the nature of the products being offered or considered including different types of insurance products. - 6.
+EIOPA shall develop by ..., and update periodically, guidelines for the assessment of insurance-based investment products incorporating a structure which makes it difficult for the customer to understand the risk involved in accordance with paragraph 2a(a)(i). - 7.
+EIOPA may develop guidelines, and update them periodically, for the assessment of insurance-based investment products being classified as non complex for the purpose of paragraph 2a(a)(ii), taking into account the delegated acts adopted under paragraph 5.